 Running Surface

 Right off the bat, I like that this treadmill comes with a large, 20″ x 60″ running surface.
-Like I mentioned above, this is the gold standard for home treadmills, but many budget machines come with smaller dimensions.

-Horizon includes their 3 zone variable response cushioning system on all their treadmills, even the more affordable ones.
 This shock absorbing system is designed with gait kinematics in mind, providing the most cushioning where your foot initially lands and less in the back where you push-off (and don’t want a soft surface).

-This features saves you about 3 feet of floor space when you’re not using it- which can be a game changer for small workout areas or shared spaces.
+This features saves you about 3 feet of floor space when you’re not using it, which can be a game changer for small workout areas or shared spaces.

-Another indicator of this treadmill’s build quality is the fact that it has a max weight capacity of 325 lb.
 This is good news for the larger folks out there looking for an affordable home treadmill because a lot of cheaper options max out in the 250 – 300 lb range.

 Overall, the 7.0 AT scores highly with its large running surface, durable frame, and high weight capacity.